WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Preparation and testing are the two most important stages of the shortcode creation process.

 So, you must back up your website before doing anything else.
-Optionally, you can create a child theme that will allow you to revert to an earlier version of the website if things don’t go as planned.
+Optionally, you can create a child theme, allowing you to revert to an earlier website version if things don’t go as planned.

 Afterward, you’ll have to create a new theme file on the website’s server with FileZilla or a similar File Transfer Protocol.
 Here’s how:

-- Open the FTP you’re using, go to the wp-content folder
+• Open the FTP you’re using, and go to the wp-content folder.

 Open the funtions.php file in the same folder after you’re done editing the custom shortcode file and insert the code below: